IBM/GEDS-HDFS/examples/README.md

 1. A Apache Spark installation for Scala 2.12 (3.3.1 or above)
 2. A Kubernetes Cluster
-3. A S3 Bucket / or a local S3 installation.
+3. A S3 Bucket / or a local S3 installation (see `config.sh` for the configuration).
+4. Configure `s3cmd` with the S3 credentials to enable cleanup.

 ## Steps